Kurtability/-Airvisual-API-desktop-GUI-java-application/README.md

 3rd refactor: Changed the structure of the program, the main UI are now called within the start() of the main program.
 The model now contains the instantiation of input online/offline and output online/offline, that is passed from the if conditions from the start() of the main program.
-Furthermore, the model is now instantiated from the view, therefore finally achieving the split between view and model.
+Furthermore, the model is now instantiated from within the view, therefore finally achieving the split between view and model.
 By doing this, the extensibility and maintainability of the program are increased.
-9f6428187d7397c7f6ab8f554b5edf85d1cb2257
+(The entry point of the program is now the main UI(the view)) 9f6428187d7397c7f6ab8f554b5edf85d1cb2257

-4th refactor: updated all the functions and variables to follow camelcase convention
+4th refactor: updated all the functions and variables to follow camelcase convention c9b83d92cd581badfabb9d930ffcad2ed1066dd2